 The SVM algorithm classifies data points into categories by finding a boundry between groups that leaves the largest possible gap.
 Where the boundry is clear, but the data is distributed, Logistic Regression may be less costly.
-SVMs can efficiently perform non-linear classification by using the kernal trick which provides training features related to the distance of each data point from the others.
+SVMs can efficiently perform non-linear classification and commonly uses the kernal trick which provides training features related to the distance of each data point from the others.
 Highly optimized librarys of code are available to implement SVMs such as liblinear^ or libsvm^.
 This is a discriminative model which directly predicts the output class division rather than look at the distribution of the classes.
 It works best where the data is not clustered, but has a clear boundry.
 Unlike regression, SVM will find the best possible boundry, centered between the data.
 When the data is grouped in obvious clusters, Naive Bayes may work better.

 Logistic Regression Cost

 SVM is very similar to Logistic Regression.
-The major difference is that in order to support the Kernel trick described below, the cost function for SVM has been changed as follows:
+The major difference is that in order to more easily support the Kernel trick described below, the cost function for SVM has been changed as follows:

 Instead of using lambda to scale the weight of the theta parameters for regularization, we use "C" to scale the weight of the main part of the cost function.
 So, where a large lambda would penalize parameters, now a small C does the same; leaving the parameters large while the rest of the function becomes small.